digital-asset/daml/docs/source/json-api/production-setup.rst

 ------

-A timer records all metrics registered by a meter and by a histogram, where the histogram records the time necessary to execute a given operation (unless otherwise specified, the precision is nanoseconds and the unit of measurement is milliseconds).
+A timer records all metrics registered by a meter and by a histogram, where the histogram records the time necessary to execute a given operation ( in fractional milliseconds).

 List of metrics
 ===============